seanj06/Python-Blackjack-p3/README.md

  ### Unit and bug testing

-  - All other testing for this project including unit test and bugs are on a seperate file found here ..
+  - All other testing for this project including unit testing and bugs are on a seperate file found here [Unit Testing](docs/TESTING.md)

 ## Deployment